FeliksMakarios/ML-projects/README.md

-# tugas_s2ilkom_mcu
+# Assignment Project Collection

-Assignments in Master Program at Maranatha Christian University
+This repository contains several individual and joint projects when I took my Masters in Computer Science at Maranatha Christian University.

+### Cheers ! 🥂